Nav Radio Upgrade (with Streaming)

 - Sirius Satellite Radio Module & Wiring (see below)

-NOTE: Like many devices produced today, the BM53 unfortunately suffers quality problems affecting its longevity.
-Specifically, its onboard amplifiers fail, resulting in loss of sound output to the speakers.
-This well-known issue is addressed by many online repair services starting around $150.
-Search keywords "BM53 radio repair".
-It's best to buy a BM53 that has already been serviced or, get yours serviced preemptively before installation.
+ADVISORY: The BM53 suffers from quality problems affecting its onboard amplifiers, resulting in loss of sound output.
+This well-known issue is addressed by online repair services starting around $200 (search keywords "BM53 radio repair").
+Source a refurbished BM53 or, get yours serviced preemptively.
+Alternatively, source the better and cheaper Seimens CID radio.
+See below for more.

-Upgrading your standard trunk-mounted navigation radio from the Alpine C43 model to the "new generation" Becker BM53 will open a new world of possibilities.
+Upgrading your standard trunk-mounted navigation radio from the Alpine C43 model to a "new generation" model such as the Becker BM53 or Siemens CID will open a new world of possibilities.

-For starters, the BM53 has a dedicated aux-in channel.
+For starters, these radios have a dedicated aux-in channel.
 This allows audio input from any source thru standardized input adapters by simply toggling your nav's MODE button to the new "Aux" channel.
 Now, music playback from an iPod or other device is possible (keep your device handy, since you'll control your music from the device).

-Additionally, factory Sirius satellite radio operates thru the BM53 (with Mk4 navs).
-The BM53 also works with factory MP3 CD changers (plug-n-play replacement of stock changer) which display Audiotext, technically known as ID3 tags.
+Additionally, factory Sirius satellite radio operates thru these radios when coupled with Mk4 navs.
+The radios also display Audiotext (or ID3 tags) with factory MP3 CD changers (plug-n-play replacement of stock changer).
 Audiotext provides song title, artist, and album descriptions on Mk4 navs to assist in the playback and navigation of large - properly tagged - mp3 collections.
-(Audiotext works only with factory MP3 changers [not iPods, etc], and ID3 graphics [album art] is not supported.)
+(Audiotext works only with factory MP3 changers [not iPods, etc].
+ID3 graphics [album art] is not supported.)

-But perhaps most interestingly, Bluetooth audio streaming is possible using aftermarket adapters available from a variety of sources (see below for more).
-These adapters plug directly into the BM53 and require a 12 volt power supply, available from the nearby radio wiring.
+But perhaps most interestingly, Bluetooth audio streaming is possible using aftermarket adapters which plug into the AUX channel.
+These adapters are available from a variety of sources (see below for more) and require a 12 volt power supply, available from the radio wiring harness.

 Audio streaming is very popular and is commonly achieved thru aftermarket devices such as Grom.
-Although the Grom device is perfectly workable (but somewhat buggy), it displaces the CD changer and, for those who prefer factory Bluetooth TCU installations for hands-free phone, will result in unneccessary duplication of telephone functionality.
-By contrast, the BM53 streaming option isolates streaming to a dedicated channel and is for audio only.
-Therefore, it does not duplicate TCU operation and leaves the CD channel open for use with a changer, factory Sirius radio, aftermarket XM radio, or even an aux input.
+Although the Grom device is perfectly workable (but somewhat buggy), it connects thru the CD channel and requires seperate adapters.
+By contrast, streaming thru the aux channel does not require any adapters.
+Moreover, the CD channel remains open for use with a changer, factory Sirius radio, aftermarket XM radio, or even a second aux input.

-For those with DSP audio, a bonus: the BM53 no longer requires expensive and complex DSP adapters to route digital audio into the DSP amplifier.
-Instead, analog audio is routed directly from the changer (or aftermarket device like Grom) into the new radio.
-This creates in effect a "standard" audio system, which can reduce the cost of additional upgrades since it will no longer be necessary to purchase devices with their associated DSP adapter.
+For those with DSP audio, a bonus: these radios no longer require expensive and complex DSP adapters to route digital audio into the DSP amplifier.
+Instead, analog audio can be routed directly from an aftermarket device (like Grom) into the radio, creating in effect a "standard" audio system.

-This change results from configuring the nav computer to recognize a BM53 radio instead of the C43 by using NavCoder or similar software.
+This change results from configuring the nav computer to recognize a "new gen" radio instead of the C43 by using NavCoder or similar software.
 This is an important step, especially for DSP audio, otherwise your new radio may not function correctly.
 (Ask me how I know!)
-Don't worry, making this change with NavCoder involves only a single point-and-click operation.
+Don't worry, making this change with NavCoder involves only a single point-and-click operation (see Procedure).

 |09/01/01 - 03/01/02||65-12-6-904-213(4*)|